Andrew Millar (biologist)

-Andrew John McWalter Millar, FRS, FRSE is a Scottish chronobiologist, systems biologist, and molecular geneticist.
+Andrew John McWalter Millar is a Scottish chronobiologist, systems biologist, and molecular geneticist.
 Millar is a professor at The University of Edinburgh and also serves as its chair of systems biology.
 Millar is best known for his contributions to plant circadian biology; in the Steve Kay lab, he pioneered the use of luciferase imaging to identify circadian mutants in Arabidopsis.
 Additionally, Millar's group has implicated the ELF4 gene in circadian control of flowering time in Arabidopsis.
 Millar was elected to the Royal Society in 2012 and the Royal Society of Edinburgh in 2013.

 Life

 Andrew Millar was raised in Luxembourg.
 He later attended Cambridge University where he received a Bachelor of Arts in 1988, studying genetics and winning University Prizes for botany in 1987 and genetics in 1988.
 After graduation, he began doctoral study in the United States at The Rockefeller University under the mentorship of Nam-Hai Chua, FRS, and graduated in 1994 with a PhD in plant molecular genetics.
 He then completed a postdoctoral fellowship at the National Science Foundation (NSF) Center for Biological Timing at the University of Virginia under the guidance of Steve A. Kay and Gene D. Block in 1995.
 In 1996, he joined the faculty of the University of Warwick, where he began to work on synthetic and systems biology in conjunction with plant chronobiology.
 He remained at Warwick until 2005, when he joined the faculty at The University of Edinburgh.
 Millar helped found SynthSys, a centre for synthetic and systems biology research partnered with the University of Edinburgh, in 2007.